Johnson County Domestic Battery Attorney

 What starts out as an argument can quickly escalate into a nightmarish legal situation.
 Johnson County domestic battery attorney Jerry Merrill assists clients by investigating all of the circumstances of a domestic battery case.
 His independent investigation is critical in providing clients with an excellent legal defense.

-Protect Your Rights And Reputation
+Protect Your Rights And Reputation When Everything is at Stake

 Very few crimes can destroy a reputation as quickly as a domestic violence charge.
 Oftentimes, people are found guilty by their community without ever getting a chance to tell their side of the story.
 In these cases, it is important to hire an attorney who believes in you.
 Jerry Merrill will stand in your corner and fight for your rights, using all legal means to defend your interests in a domestic battery case.